firemodels/bot/Bundlebot/README.md

 ### Bundling Steps

 > [!CAUTION]
 > Bundle scripts erase and clone fresh copies of the fds and smv repos.
 These scripts should not be run in repos where daily work is performed.
-At NIST Linux and OSX bundles are built in the firebot user account under the directory Firemodels_bundle .
+At NIST Linux and OSX bundles are built in the firebot user account in the directory Firemodels_bundle/bot/Bundlebot/scripts .

 1. switch to the firebot account (type: `sudo su - firebot`)  and cd to Firemodels_bundle/bot/Bundlebot/scripts
 2. **Configure the scripts.**  Edit the script `BUNDLE_config.sh` and define the environment variables: `BUNDLE_FDS_REVISION`, `BUNDLE_FDS_TAG`, `BUNDLE_SMV_REVISION` and `BUNDLE_SMV_TAG` .
 The variables below were defined using revisions for a firebot pass on Feb 9, 2024.
 The string `test` was appended to the TAG environment variables so that any test bundles created would not be confused with official ones.